bemolicida/AIDL-PROJECT-ARTURO-P.G./README.md

 ##### Conclussions:
 In this combination, freezing 3 layers of the convolutions we have poor accuracies and still shows overfit

+## GENERAL CONCLUSSIONS

+VGG achieves better validation accuracy but generally with overfit.

+>Best option with VGG: 2 losses decision network, Pretrained, Adam, lr:1e-5, >wd=0, with data augmentation, dropout, 86 val Accuracy, 82 Test accuracy at >epoch 15

+Alexnet achieves good validation accuracy normally without overfit.
+Freeze seems to not work so well, although it makes the net train faster.
+Data augmentation makes the difference, there are increases of performance close to 4%.
+Not all transformations work well Alexnet can train in 1 hour 60 epochs while VGG needs 4 hours for the same number of epochs LR of 1e-3 normally is not a good option and 1e-5 & 5e-4 normally worked better

 ## DEMO